-You may find that your yields are slightly reduced compared to what you might be able to grow outside, in a traditional soil-based garden.
+You may find that your yields are slightly reduced compared to what you might be able to grow outside in a soil garden.

 This is a trade-off though since you’ll have the ability to grow these plants regardless of where you live.
-For gardeners who want to grow raspberries but don’t have access to a garden plot, hydroponics is a lifesaver.
+For gardeners who want to grow raspberries but don’t have access to a garden plot to dig a hole, hydroponics is great.

 Despite the challenges related to trellising and fertilizing your raspberry plants when growing them hydroponically, you’ll be rewarded with more control over your final product.
 Any difficulty you might encounter is offset by the many benefits of hydroponic growing.

 Whether you are growing summer-bearing raspberries in a hydroponic garden, or in well-drained soil outdoors, we have helpful tips to increase yields while making your life easier.

 Installing a raspberry trellis system in early spring will make it much easier to harvest, and will keep everything neat and easy to tend to.